cncf/tag-security/assessments/projects/keycloak/self-assessment.md

         *   _“By default, JavaScript Policies can not be uploaded to the server.
 You should prefer deploying your JS Policies directly to the server as described in [JavaScript Providers](https://www.keycloak.org/docs/latest/server_development/#_script_providers).
 If you still want to use the Keycloak Administration Console to manage your JS policies you should enable the ‘Upload Scripts’ feature.”_
         *   This is done to mitigate any issues around handling (escaping/sandboxing) custom JavaScript code for those policies within the browser (within Admin UI).
 *   User impersonation
-    *   Server provides ability for the administrator with a given set of permissions to [impersonate a particular user](https://www.keycloak.org/docs/latest/server_admin/#impersonation) and act on his behalf.
-Security of aspects of it can be configured on few different levels
+    *   Server provides ability for the administrator with a given set of permissions to [impersonate a particular user](https://www.keycloak.org/docs/latest/server_admin/#impersonation) and act on their behalf.
+Security of aspects of this can be configured on few different levels
     *   Impersonation can be [disabled at the server instance level](https://www.keycloak.org/docs/latest/server_installation/#profiles) as part of startup configuration with: “-Dkeycloak.profile.feature.impersonation=disabled” option.
 This has been introduced deliberately at this level understanding some organizations would prefer not having such powerful capability enabled at all.
-    *   Impersonation can be [disabled at the realm level ](https://www.keycloak.org/docs/latest/server_admin/#_per_realm_admin_permissions)by removing “Impersonation” role for given admin account
+    *   Impersonation can be [disabled at the realm level ](https://www.keycloak.org/docs/latest/server_admin/#_per_realm_admin_permissions)by removing the “Impersonation” role for given admin account
-    *   At the auditing level there is dedicated “Impersonate” and “Impersonate_Error” event to capture such activity for audit purposes
+    *   At the auditing level there are dedicated “Impersonate” and “Impersonate_Error” events to capture such activity for audit purposes
     *   Impersonated user session[ provide details](https://www.keycloak.org/docs/latest/server_admin/#_protocol-mappers_oidc-user-session-note-mappers) on “Impersonator” - keeping track of who initiated impersonated session on behalf of given user
 *   Typical configuration mistakes to avoid
-    *   Man In the Middle - caution during server provisioning.
+    *   Man-In-the Middle - caution during server provisioning.
 There are means introduced to ensure that the initial administrator password is not leaked (no defaults, required to be set via localhost, leveraging scripts provided in the server to do so).
-    *   Lack of TLS - which can lead to Man in the Middle and which presence is required by OAuth2 specification.
-Establishing TLS for the server during provisioning is a must for production deployment.
+    *   Lack of TLS - which can lead to a Man-in-the-Middle attack.
+TLS is required by the OAuth2 specification.
+Establishing TLS for the server during provisioning is a must for production deployments.
-    *   Setting weak password for admin - there is very flexible and powerful password strength policy validation although it is not enabled by default to enforce initial one for admin account
+    *   Setting a weak password for admin - there is a very flexible and powerful password strength policy validation although it is not enabled by default to enforce initial one for admin account
     *   Using master realm for applications and administrator user within master realm for all provisioning and configuration purposes.
 This is equivalent to using or running under a “root” account in linux.
     *   Setting very long token lifespans for “convenience”.
-While reducing back and forth communication between application and server it increases the risk of session takeover.
+Although this reduces back and forth communication between the application and the server, it increases the risk of session takeover.
     *   Convenience.
 There are a number of shortcuts typically used during trials, debugging or development which if not disabled for production purposes will be a major attack vector.
 For example
         *   Using public clients for everything - as they don’t require client credentials.
         *   Using confidential clients for everything - as they do require credentials they shouldn’t be used with purely client side apps (like JS based UIs)